svekars/katacoda-scenarios/datum-intro/step6.md

 You have three `.csv` files that correspond to a cat bread in each directory.

-Finally, let's print the contents of a file in the terminal:
+Finally, let's print the contents of one of those files in the terminal:

 `pachctl get file cats@master:Cats1/Calico.csv`{{execute}}

-All other files have similar content with the corresponding to the bread data.
+You can see that the file has columns and rows with information about cats of a particular breed, including the age, gender, size, coat, and other parameters.
+All other files have similar content corresponding to the eponymous breed.